Student Insights (2)

 This article is written by Andrea Musumeci who is a linguist, freelance translator, interpreter and subtitler.
 Recently Andrea was a visiting scholar at the Department of Languages and Cultures, SOAS, University of London, where he investigated endangered languages planning and policies in relation to his studies on Sicilian.
 Andrea has just started a PhD in Translation Studies at UCL, and is currently tutoring on subtitling and translation technology at Middlesex University London.

-Further details of the online course, Jews, Christians and Muslims in Europe: Modern Challenges, and how to apply for 2016 can be found here.
+Further details of the online course, Jews, Christians and Muslims in Europe: Modern Challenges and how to apply, click here.

 Back to Blog